rduplain/jeni-python/README.rst

     def function(foo: 'foo', bar: 'bar'):
         return

+Note that when using Python function annotations, all injected values are provided as keyword arguments.

 Since function annotations could be interpreted differently by different packages, injectors do not use ``function.__annotations__`` directly.
 Functions opt in by a simple ``@annotate``